 You can find their info on their facebook page and watch their video below:

 - Lastly I have friends who are organize ceremonies near Bogota.
-I’ll be happy to try to help if you reach me via email (email@example.com).
+I’ll be happy to try to connect you to them if you reach me via email (firstname.lastname@example.org).

 Shaman Geovanny does ceremonies with both medicine and without medicine in his sweat lodge and they are all very powerful.
 He is an experienced shaman and healer and also makes healing oils.
 I met him in a retreat in Colombia and did san pedro in the temazcal (sweat lodge) as well as in his beautiful place in Ecuador.